Scotland’s Oldest Bridges.

 C.Inverness Dry stream bedding 255647,793057

 History: The military road built by Wade in 1730.
 Dalwhinnie to Fort Augustus.
 The road was repaired by Caulfeid (1760), who spent £16335 on bridges.
-This might be a Caulfield bridge.
+This bridge is characteristically ‘Caulfield’ in style.

 Currently: Single segmental random well-dressed rubble haunched arch with rubble voussoirs.
 12 ft wide p to p